 What happens at Closing?

-Whether you are purchasing or refinancing a home, Glossary Term: closing day can be a whirlwind.
+When you purchase a new home, closing day can be a whirlwind.
 Everything moves fast and there are a lot of papers to sign.
 It’s a good idea to review what will happen ahead of time, so you can feel prepared and close your loan with confidence.

 Who will be there?